roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

+===

- ****** Teen Slut Spreads For Married Men Ch.
-09 ****** byNonStopFunGuy© So Fallon just did what she was told, pushing Gracie down to the carpet, and smashing mouths together to make out while the men watched.
+So Fallon just did what she was told, pushing Gracie down to the carpet, and smashing mouths together to make out while the men watched.
 Gracie was horny from the strip game, so she didn't stop Fallon when the brunette pushed her onto her back, and spread her open.
 Fallon looked over, seeing both men staring in delight when Fallon's tongue stuck out, and the brunette began licking the blonde's wet, pink vagina.
 She was getting used to eating out Gracie in front of adult men; she and Gracie had done threesomes with the hot pool dad Dave a few times that summer.
 Gracie squealed loudly, as Fallon began lapping expertly at that twat and bringing Gracie to a cummy spasm a few minutes later.

  Then it was Gracie's turn, putting Fallon on her back, spreading her naked body open in front of her own father and his married buddy.
 Gracie bent down and started licking Fallon's twat, pulling her golden-blonde hair out of the way so both men could get a clear view of every moment of it.
 Fallon grabbed her own petite titties, twisting her nipples for effect, while her head turned to watch the men watching her.
 She found her eye fixated on her Daddy's huge, naked penis, just pointing out of her father's fit lap, his bulbous cockhead dripping with semen.
 It was such a hot fucking dick, she didn't care it was her father's.